-Please note that it may be up to six weeks before we are able to invite you in for the appointment due to a very high volume of applications at present.
+Please note that it may be up to four weeks before we are able to invite you in for the appointment due to a high volume of applications at present.

 We will also send you a Taxiplus website link to apply for an enhanced DBS disclosure online.
 Taxiplus will be able to assist you with any queries about this process and the supporting documents required.
 You must use the link we provide, as disclosures from other providers will not be accepted.
 Do not try to apply for the DBS before we provide this link to you, as we will not be able to store the disclosure results if we do not have a record of your licence application in our database, and you will need to apply (and pay) for a new DBS.

 If there are restrictions on the length of time you may work in the UK, your licence will not be issued for any longer than this period.
 In such circumstances, the check will be repeated each time you apply to renew or extend your licence.
 If, during this period, you are disqualified from holding a licence because you have not complied with the UK’s immigration laws, your licence will lapse and you must return it to the council.
 Failure to do so is a criminal offence.